stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 - <i class="fa fa-wrench"></i> [Workshop 4: Learning the Chicago Style](/courses/workshops/bibliography/)

 #### ``+ Independent work``

-- Listen to the lecture and complete the workshop.
 - <i class="fab fa-forumbee"></i> Return to Hive and engage the work of your peers there.
 Prepare for discussion of text on Friday.
 - <i class="fas fa-hourglass-end"></i> *Complete independent work by 10pm EST*.